(slightly revised 6/26)

 Musical Details:

-This text is set to DIVINUM MYSTERIUM, an old tune commonly associated with the hymn "Of the Father's Love Begotten."
+This text is set to DIVINUM MYSTERIUM, a classic tune commonly associated with the hymn "Of the Father's Love Begotten."
 You can download either our text sheet or our melody hymnsheet to use with a congregation.
 You may already have an accompaniment.

 About Song Suggestions by Lectionary Song Suggestions by Scripture Song/Studies